Updated: Jul 21

 When I originally heard the Lord ask me to create this blog I was uncertain if it was ever going to become of anything.
 It was a seed of faith that I paid the fees for the website and took the plunge.
 Several years later, and I have disciplined myself to one post a month.
 Originally, I thought I would at the very least have a few dozen people who would read the first few sentences before flipping to the next distraction.
 I thought at the very least my closest friends and family would read it.
 I was gravely mistaken.
 Humbly, I write to an audience of one.
 I never truly thought anyone would read my blog every time I wrote, but I never thought it would be one.
 Some things I did believe was that God was doing a good work through me and that if I continued to write my vision of Christ would become stronger, my relationship with Him would grow roots into the ground, and the glorious mysteries that he carries in His heart would somehow be shared with me ( as unworthy as I feel to ever get a glimpse into his heart).
 I realized as I continued to write each month that he did not want me to publicize this blog.
 That it was okay that it was he and I on this walk together.
 I have come to appreciate the solitude of my life, although there are moments the solitude seems more like loneliness than quiet time.
 While I have immediate family who loves me.
 I do not have a community of people who walk or build with me nor do I have social media to connect with the world.
 In this season, what has felt isolating and strangely dessert like has ironically bore small budding leaves that I hope one day bears great fruit in the heavens.

 I also believed that this blog would improve the expression of my faith through writing, and that I would grasp scripture in a new and profound way.
 I believed that Global God Encounters would eventually be my sacrificial ministry that would be carried to the Nations.
 I believed that this blog was a baby step to know the fullness of Global God Encounters, as a true mother to the Nations.
 The vision He shared with me was to gather and nurture his children with the true love of Christ in a thought provoking way.
-My hope was that a few lovely souls might gain a sliver of hope or feel inspired by the revelations God shares with me.
+My hope was that a few lovely souls might gain a sliver of hope or feel inspired by the revelations God shares.

 I have learned much so far, yet hunger for much more.
 For it is not only the revelation of the mysteries of heaven I yearn to know but it is in the powerful revelation of knowing who Christ is that I might have a better understanding of who I am.
 There is power in knowing your identity, especially in today’s world.
 It is in Christ that I have gained some level of semblance of what my definition of self could possibly be.
 The definition is still unsatisfying and still underdeveloped but each day I believe Christ shares a breadcrumb of the truth with me.
 It is Christ and self that are inextricably linked.
 Ostensibly he lives in me, and I live in Him.
 While He suffered and died on the cross, so too did each and every one of my sins and burdens.
 Religion was nailed to the tree.
 Pain was nailed to the tree.
 Confusion was nailed to the tree.
 Pain and suffering was nailed to the tree.
 Deep sorrow and remorse was nailed to the tree.
 Sin was nailed to the tree.
 This revelation opened my eyes to the wonder and awe of Christs sacrific.
 It has shown me that any burden I carry He too is willing enough to take it for me.

-This level of love is confounding.
+This level of love is confusing at first.
 It causes one to stop in their tracks and question so many things.
 So, here I sit in contemplation of my worth, my purpose, my faith, and my value.
 I question if I will be turned away at heavens gates.
 If the title of my blog is too big for such a lowly mediocre person as me.
 I sit and question if I see remotely clear or if my life is a mirage of outlines of substance that was formed from dust and water and will one day disintegrate to dust once again.
 I wonder how he could create me so simply yet with such complex intricate detail.
 I question where I belong because it feels like I belong to no one and no one belongs to me.
 I question why Christ would die for me, a tiny grain of sand.
 The answer is found only in his presence.
 The only relief I feel from life is in prayer, worship, and communion with Him.
 He takes delight in me and I often feel Christ enthrone center stage on my heart.
 My desire to be with him is stronger than to be with any human on the earth.